 Partially secured loans : Omaraha's warranty fund

-Omaraha guarantees that if the borrower defaults, at least 60% of the remaining principal will be reimbursed to the investor.
-The exact percent depends on the current level of the warranty fund.
-As I’m writing this article, the amount available in the warranty fund is slightly above €46 000 (this fluctuates daily); I actually expected a larger amount.
+Omaraha guarantees that if the borrower defaults, 60% of the remaining principal will be reimbursed to the investor.
+As I’m updating this article in August 2021, the amount available in the warranty fund has climbed to more than € 390,000.

 Overall I was compensated 70% of the total defaulted loans amount.

 Happy endings : EstateGuru's recovered loans

 Unlike most individual loans, EstateGuru‘s real-estate loans aren’t covered by a buyback guarantee.
 In spite of the rigorous project selection, the borrower may fail to make a repayment.
 It happened first for the project named Toome avenue development.

 The borrower was supposed to repay the principal on November, 3rd 2017 but didn’t.
 One month later, on November 14th, 2017, EstateGuru started the process of selling the collateral.
 And one week later, on November 21st, 2017, the loan was repaid to investors, including interest, overdue charge and indemnity.

 EstateGuru featured a short blog post on the collateral’s sale.